finos/open-source-readiness/docs/bok/Activities/Level-2/Consumption-Compliance.md

 ### Anti-Money Laundering (AML)

-The use of open source software may present risks related to anti-money laundering and sanctions compliance, particularly if the software is used to facilitate financial transactions.
+As noted in the discussion of the BSA, The use of open source software may present risks related to anti-money laundering and sanctions compliance, particularly if the software is used to facilitate financial transactions.

 Compliance with these policies is essential to ensure that the organization does not inadvertently facilitate illegal activities or violate sanctions regimes.

-- e.g. crypto currency?
+There is also consideration for open source decentralized projects and cryptocurrency.
+"Crypto" has recevied tremendous scrutiny though significant effort is being made in the development of Central Bank Digital Currencies (CDBCs)

 ### Risk Management